 The rightest building is the headquarters of Gogin, the highest building in Matsue.

-His effort tells us the importance of contributing to our local neighborhood and prodding of our place: Shimane.
-The writer offers this article to the great figure in Shimane.
+His effort tells us the importance of contributing to our local neighbourhood and prodding our place: Shimane.
+The writer offers this article to the outstanding figure in Shimane.